ART AND ORGANISM

-DEEP COGNITION: of course features of cognition are diverse and distributed.
+DEEP COGNITION: of course, features of cognition are diverse and distributed.
 They have evolved over the generations conforming to broad outlines and develop within each individual in conformance with the social and physical environments into which the individual is born and matures.
-In moment-to-moment functioning, coordinated cognitive traits can be modestly reconfigured or even profoundly affected by more or less physiological stress.
+In moment-to-moment functioning, the coordination of cognitive traits can be more-or-less reconfigured more-or-less physiological stress.

 STRESS.
 In research on social dominance I observed the subordinates have higher levels of specific stress hormones and changed susceptibilities to surges in other hormones associated with stress.
 Thinking about the known influences of these hormones on function of specific parts of the brain I inventoried the diversity of stress hormone effects on cognitive functions: see Table 1 at “Ethological Causes and Consequences of the Stress Response” (Greenberg et al. 2002).

 A recent article on stress and cognition that will underscore and extend my own findings is at an editorial on STRESS and COGNITION

 Sara J. Shettlesworth (1998) Cognition, Evolution, and Behavior.
 New York: Oxford University Press.

 Samuel McNerney A Brief Guide to Embodied Cognition: Why You Are Not Your Brain.
 Scientific American Blog November 4, 2011. http://blogs.scientificamerican.com/guest-blog/a-brief-guide-to-embodied-cognition-why-you-are-not-your-brain/